-Table 7.
 One-way ANCOVA for the Immediate Posttest Scores of the Learners statistically significant difference between the learners' scores on the immediate posttest in the two groups.
-The effect size under Partial Eta Squared was 0.17, indicating that the learners' immediate posttest scores varied by 17% as a result of being in separate groups.
-Therefore, the effect of the group is significant at posttest (p=0.019 < 0.05), suggesting that the type of instruction (static infographics vs textbook) had a statistically significant effect on vocabulary gain when controlling for pretest scores.
+The effect size, as measured by Partial Eta Squared, was 0.17, indicating that learners' immediate posttest scores varied by 17% due to being in separate groups.
+Therefore, the effect of the group is significant at the posttest (p = 0.019 < 0.05), indicating that the type of instruction (static infographics vs. textbook) had a statistically significant impact on vocabulary gain, even after controlling for pretest scores.
 Then, the delayed posttest results for these two groups were compared using a one-way analysis of covariance (ANCOVA).
 The ANCOVA test results are displayed below: